raspberrypilearning/silly-eyes/en/step_9.md

 ## What next?

-If you are following the [Scratch 1](https://projects.raspberrypi.org/en/raspberrypi/scratch-1) pathway, you can move on to the [Surprise! story](https://projects.raspberrypi.org/en/projects/surprise-story) project.
+If you are following the [Introduction to Scratch](https://projects.raspberrypi.org/en/pathways/scratch-intro) pathway, you can move on to the [Surprise! story](https://projects.raspberrypi.org/en/projects/surprise-story) project.
 In this project, you will make a story animation with a surprise.

 --- print-only ---